-ANPS 19 is the first half of an interdisciplinary course sequence covering human anatomy and physiology.
-ANPS 20 is the second half of this sequence, and these courses are comparable to those taught in the fall and spring semesters of the academic year.
-ANPS 19 covers basic cell structure, tissues, and the nervous and muscular systems.
+ANPS 20 is the second half of an interdisciplinary course sequence covering human anatomy and physiology.
+ANPS 19 is the first half of this sequence.
+These courses are comparable to those taught in the fall and spring semesters of the academic year.
+ANPS 20 covers the cardiovascular, immune, gastrointestinal, endocrine, respiratory, urinary and reproductive systems and builds on material presented in ANPS 19.
 The summer course format involves didactic lectures presented four days per week, complemented by online laboratory exercises.

 to on Monday, Tuesday, Wednesday and Thursday